Online Waviness Measurement

 AMEPA online measurements of the surface area profile provide fundamental advantages for the customer:

-Visualization for the ripple measurement is structured in the same way as the roughness measurement.
-In addition to the ripple values for Wsa and Wa 0.8, the roughness values Ra, Rz, RPc, and other values can also be calculated and displayed.
+Visualization for the waviness measurement is structured in the same way as the roughness measurement.
+In addition to the waviness values for Wsa and Wa 0.8, the roughness values Ra, Rz, RPc, and other values can also be calculated and displayed.
 The WMS system provides versatile visualization options for the data.

 The good correlation of the determined parameters of the WMS waviness measuring system with values for waviness and roughness as measured in the laboratory is illustrated in the figures above.

-The laser line that is obtained and extends over all images can be detected and evaluated to determine the ripple and roughness parameters.
+The laser line that is obtained and extends over all images can be detected and evaluated to determine the waviness and roughness parameters.

 When the ripple on a steel sheet metal is located above the specified limits, the steel user will generally not accept the annealed and galvanized product for high value-added applications.
 Subsequent processing steps, especially painting, can lead to poor quality and product downgrading.
 This means that direct online measurement is always required in order to fully assess the surface area quality along the entire coil.